dongsikchoi/Blood-Glucose-Prediction-LSTM/README.md

 - Diabetes is a chronic disease caused by the inability to produce insulin appropriately in the beta cells of the pancreas or to respond appropriately to insulind made by the body's cells

-- Thus, this project aims to __predict blood glucose level__ in patients 15, 30 and 60 minutes using the data below.
+- Thus, this project aims to __predict blood glucose level__ in patients 15, 30 and 60 minutes(Prediction Horizon) using the data below.
   - __Internal Factors__ : EGV (Estimated Glucose Value) from __CGM (Continuous Glucose Monitoring) device__, height, weight, underlying disease
   - __External Factors__ : Insulin administration, carbohydrate intake